bucs110a0spring22/final-project-team-19/README.md

 ### Software Lead - Daniel Monaghan

 << Worked as integration specialist by... >>
+worked as integration specialist by keeping group meeting short and concise.
+Kept the group on track and made sure everyone knew what they were supposed to do.

 ### Front End Specialist - Archit Kothari